 Traffic restrictions associated with the Sino-African Summit: Reductions of NOX detected from space

-Yuxuan Wang, Michael B. McElroy, K. Folkert Boersma, Henk J Eskes, and Pepijn J Veefkind.
+Yuxuan Wang, Michael B. McElroy, K. Folkert Boersma, Henk Eskes, and Pepijn Veefkind.
 2007.
-“Traffic restrictions associated with the Sino-African Summit: Reductions of NOX detected from space.”
-Geophysical Research Letters, 34, L08814.
-Publisher's Version
+“Traffic Restrictions Associated With the Sino-African Summit: Reductions of NOX Detected from Space”.
+Geophysical Research Letters, 34, L08814

 Aggressive measures were instituted by the Beijing municipal authorities to restrict vehicular traffic in the Chinese capital during the recent Sino-African Summit.
 We show that reductions in associated emissions of NOx were detected by the Dutch-Finnish Ozone Monitoring Instrument (OMI) aboard the Aura satellite.
 Interpretation of these data using a 3-dimensional chemical transport model indicates that emissions of NOx were reduced by 40% over the period of November 4 to 6, 2006, for which the restrictions were in place.